 Dutch Pancakes?!
 Oh, yes!!
-To my embarrassment, I did not know these cute little things existed until about 6 years ago when of course we went to their mother land, Holland.
+I AM embarrased to mention this, but I will.
+I did not know these cuties existed until about 6-7 years ago when we visited their mother land.
+In beautiful Holland these cute mini pancakes are street food.

 Oh my!
 How could I not know about these little delicious cuties?!

 We used to go to Holland quite a lot, we still do but not as often.
-For quite a few years, every time we were visiting Holland (sometimes even 3-4 times a year) kids always made sure we would stock up on caramel sauce.
-I have to admit – it was the best one we ever bought.
-I am sure it still is.
+Every time we were visiting Holland (sometimes even 3-4 times a year) kids always made sure we would stock up on caramel sauce.
+I have to admit – it was the best one we ever tasted… until I started my own small ‘homemade production’.

-For the past few years, although we still go or transit Holland a couple of times a year, we no longer get the caramel sauce as I do make my own at home which is simply amazing.
+Although we still visit Holland a couple of times a year, we no longer get the caramel sauce.
+I do make my own at home which is simply amazing.
 It only takes 15 min or so to make.

 I make it and store it in a bottle in the fridge.
 Guess what?
 Kids didn’t ever notice the difference, they just loved it.
 It is caramel sauce ultimately, I know.
 But for me, even a caramel sauce can be and should be the ‘healthier’ option.
 Is there such a thing as a healthy caramel sauce?

 Well, yes, there is a difference.
-The difference is that the sugar I use it’s a lot better than the heavily processed bleached caster sugar used in a regular ready bought sauce, and … that makes a difference, might be a tiny difference, but it’s there.
+The difference is the sugar used.
+I always go for cane unrefined one.
+It a lot better than the heavily processed bleached caster sugar used in a regular ready bought sauce.
+And … that makes a difference, might be a tiny difference, but it’s there.

 Kids now prefer the homemade sauce and concluded that there is no need to buy the market one any longer.
 Yayy!
 Mummy won!

-Not to mention that we used to also get many ready mix pancakes packs from Holland which we thought were great at the time but truthfully I think these homemade pancakes taste a lot better.
+Not to mention that we used to also get many ready mix pancakes packs.
+We thought were great at the time but truthfully I think these homemade pancakes taste a lot better.

 All you’ll really need for making this recipe is the special indented Dutch pancakes pan which is really a must get if you don’t already have one.